 “Your eye is the lamp of your body.
 When your eye is healthy, your whole body is full of light, but when it is bad, your body is full of darkness”.

-And as I mentioned earlier, though I have read this scripture time and time again, it occurred to me that its incontrovertibleness somehow now seems to have escaped both the church’s and our individual brotherhood and sisterhood in the community of Christ’s own mortification of it all.
+And as I mentioned earlier, though I have read this scripture time and time again, it occurred to me that its incontrovertibleness somehow now seems to have escaped both the church’s brotherhood and sisterhood in the community of Christ.
 And, if it were not yet clear what Jesus was trying to say to us, the Apostle Paul, like many other of the authors of the New Testament, no doubt explains this verse rather unmistakably when he writes in Ephesians 5:8-12:

 “for at one time you were darkness, but now you are light in the Lord.
 Walk as children of light (for the fruit of light is found in all that is good and right and true) and try to discern what is pleasing to the Lord.
 Take no part in the unfruitful works of darkness, but instead expose them.
 For it is shameful even to speak of the things that they do in secret”.